Frontier Orbital Engineering in Heteroatom-Doped Prototypical Organic Dyes for Dye-Sensitized Solar Cells: III. Results and Discussions:

 The general trends of SS and ST excitation energies for the series of doped dyes are presented systematically in increasing order in Figure~\ref{fig:ss}A and~\ref{fig:ss}B, respectively.
 These excitation energies are obtained using both effective and IP-tuning methodologies (see Figure S4 in SI file).
 Both tuning procedures predict the same overall behavior, differing only slightly in a few isolated cases, which supports our analysis.
 The undoped organic dye (CCC) is used as the reference for interpreting the results.
 Overall, the data reveal two distinct, opposing trends controlled by the electronic character of the heteroatom dopants-specifically, whether the dopant acts as an electron donor or acceptor.
 Incorporation of electron-rich, lone-pair-bearing heteroatoms such as nitrogen and oxygen markedly increases the excitation energies relative to CCC.
 This increase is larger for nitrogen-doped systems than for their oxygen-doped counterparts.
 The corresponding blue shift is consistent across mono-, di-, and tri-doped N- and O-containing dyes.
 Moreover, the excitation energy increases systematically with dopant count ({N} or {O}): tri-doped dyes exhibit higher energies than di-doped dyes, which in turn exceed those of mono-doped dyes.

 In contrast, the incorporation of the electron-deficient boron ({B}) atom is a highly effective strategy for tuning the optical properties, as it systematically and significantly reduces this excitation energy, leading to a pronounced red-shift.
 This effect follows a clear concentration dependence across all doping levels, as demonstrated by the progressive decrease in SS and ST excitation energies along sequences in mono-doped (CC{N}$\rightarrow${B}C{N}$\rightarrow${B}{B}{N}, CC{O}$\rightarrow${B}C{O}$\rightarrow${B}{B}{O}), di-doped (C{N}{N}$\rightarrow${B}{N}{N}$\rightarrow${B}{B}{N}, C{O}{O}$\rightarrow${B}{O}{O}$\rightarrow${B}{B}{O}), and tri-doped ({N}{N}{N}$\rightarrow${B}{N}{N}$\rightarrow${B}{B}{N}, {O}{O}{O}$\rightarrow${B}{O}{O}$\rightarrow${B}{B}{O}) systems, as illustrated in Figure~\ref{fig:ss}.
 For ST excitation we observe negative excitation energies for {B}{B}{N}, {B}{B}{O} and C{B}C systems.
-This reveals their diradical nature and demonstrates that the triplet state is unstable, a finding consistent with earlier studies for TDDFT\cite{ Sears2011communication, Felixmeaning2025}, and also for WFT and multireference methods\cite{sanz2021negative, lucie2022origin, Ghosh2022origin}.
+This reveals their diradical character and indicates a strong instability toward a triplet solution, suggesting significant polyradical singlet nature.
+This observation is consistent with earlier studies reported for TDDFT\cite{ Sears2011communication, Felixmeaning2025}, as well as for WFT and multireference methods\cite{sanz2021negative, lucie2022origin, Ghosh2022origin}.

 Among all newly designed dyes, the {B}{B}{N} dye exhibits the lowest SS and ST excitation energies.